microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 Manual locking in FasterKV refers to the user specifying when records will be locked.
 This is different from the per-operation locks that ensure consistency for concurrent operations, e.g. ConcurrentReader and ConcurrentWriter.
 Manual locks have a longer duration.

-Manual locking is done by obtaining the `ManualFasterOperations` instance from a `ClientSession`.
-This provides an implementation of `IFasterOperations` that:
+Manual locking is done by obtaining the `LockableUnsafeContext` instance from a `ClientSession`.
+This provides an implementation of `IFasterContext` that:
 - Does not do automatic locking (except when updated records are inserted, as described below)
-- Does not do automatic epoch protection; instead, the user must call `UnsafeResumeThread` and `UnsafeSuspendThread`.
+- Does not do automatic epoch protection; instead, the user must call the `LockableUnsafeContext`'s`ResumeThread` and `SuspendThread`.
 In these, "Unsafe" refers to the fact it is the user's responsibility to make the correct calls.
 - Exposes `Lock()` and `Unlock()` APIs.
-These are the *only* way records are locked in `ManualFasterOperations`; we assume that all locks are taken before any operations are done.
-Therefore, `ManualFasterOperations` `IFunctions` update operations do not honor locks; it assumes that it owns them.
+These are the *only* way records are locked in `LockableUnsafeContext`; we assume that all locks are taken before any operations are done.
+Therefore, `LockableUnsafeContext`'s `IFunctions` update operations do not honor locks; it assumes that it owns them.

 Here are two use case examples:
 - Lock key1, key2, and key3, then Read key1 and key2 values, calculate the result, write them to key3, and unlock all keys.
 This ensures that key3 has a consistent value based on key1 and key2 values.